siesta-project/aiida_siesta_plugin/aiida_siesta/docs/workflows/protocols_system.rst

 In other words, the user can obtain a `builder` of the **SiestaBaseWorkChain** that is ready to be submitted.
 This `builder`, in fact, is pre-filled with inputs selected according to the structure under investigation and very few options specified by the user.
-The list of options is presented `here <how-to>`, however the main feature is the use of *protocols*.
+The list of options is presented :ref:`here <how-to>`, however the main feature is the use of *protocols*.
 A *protocol* groups operational parameters for a Siesta calculation and it is meant to offer a set of inputs with the desired balance of accuracy and efficiency.
 At the moment only two protocols are shipped in the package, they are called